IHBG - Home Education

 The Hopkinton School Committee recognizes and respects the right of parents and or guardians to educate their child(ren) at home.
 The Committee appreciates the personal and cultural uniqueness of each family and desires to ensure that the process by which school officials approve and review home education programs is both lawful and equitable.

-After initial approval, the parent or guardian need only provide an annual statement of intent to continue the home education program.
-This statement, along with the agreed- upon assessment(s) must be submitted annually, by August 31, to the Office of the Superintendent of Schools.
+The Committee delegates the approval of home instruction to the Superintendent or his, her, their designee.
+Any approval or rejection of an application by the Superintendent is subject to review by the Committee.
+After initial approval, the parent or guardian shall provide an annual statement of intent to continue the home education program as long as the child(ren) are being educated in a home-based environment.
+This statement, along with the agreed-upon assessment(s) (as outlined in the initial Notice of Intent) must be submitted annually, by August 31, to the Office of the Superintendent of Schools.

 Home education programs will be considered in an equitable, objective, and timely manner.
 Factors that may be considered by the Superintendent in deciding whether or not to approve a home education proposal are:

-- The educational program including subjects and instructional materials.
-In order to meet the specific educational needs of their child(ren), the parent(s) or guardian(s) may adjust the material to achieve the goals of the educational program without further notification to the Superintendent’s office.
+1. The educational program including subjects and instructional materials.
+In order to meet the specific educational needs of their child(ren), the parent(s) or guardian(s) may adjust the material to achieve the goals of the educational program without further notification to the Office of the Superintendent.

-- A mutually agreeable method of assessment, which corresponds to the type of educational program being followed and may include standardized testing.
+4. A mutually agreeable method of assessment, which corresponds to the type of educational program being followed and may include standardized testing, to ensure educational progress and the attainment of minimum standards.

 IHBG-FRM1 Notice of Intent to Pursue a Program of Home Studies